maku85/maku85.github.io/content/en/articles/node-design-pattern-factory.md

 ---
-language: en
-date: 2021-01-11T09:00:00.000Z
 title: Creational design patterns - Factory
-description: The Factory is a creational design pattern that provides an interface to create objects while letting the subclasses decide which type of object to instantiate.
+description: Creational design pattern that allows you to centralize the logic of creating objects in a single point.
 img: /articles/images/design-pattern-factory.jpeg
 tags: javascript, design-pattern, creational-patterns
 published: true